 1.5 Duration of Processing and erasure or return of Personal Data

 Processing by the Data Importer shall only take place for the duration specified in Annex I.B or for the duration of the Agreement or these Clauses, whichever the earlier.
 After the end of the provision of the Processing services, the Data Importer shall, at the choice of the Data Exporter, delete all Personal Data Processed on behalf of the Data Exporter and certify to the Data Exporter that it has done so, or return to the Data Exporter all Personal Data Processed on its behalf and delete existing copies.
 Until the Personal Data is deleted or returned, the Data Importer shall continue to ensure compliance with these Clauses.
-In case of local laws applicable to the Data Importer that prohibit return or deletion of the Personal Data, the Data Importer warrants that it will continue to ensure compliance with these Clauses and will only Process it to the extent and for as long as required under that local law.
+In case of local laws applicable to the Data Importer that prohibit return or deletion of the Personal Data, the Data Importer warrants that it will continue to ensure compliance with these Clauses and will only Process it to the extent and for as long as required under that local laws.
 This is without prejudice to Clause 14, in particular the requirement for the Data Importer under Clause 14(e) to notify the Data Exporter throughout the duration of the Agreement if it has reason to believe that it is or has become subject to laws or practices not in line with the requirements under Clause 14(a).

 - Data Importer shall inquire from Data Exporter about Data Exporter's intention with regard to the Personal Data at least fifteen (15) days prior to the effective termination of these Clauses or the Agreement.
-Further to this inquiry, where Data Exporter inform Data Importer of its intention to retrieve Personal Data, Processor shall retrieve all Personal Data and make them available to Data Exporter under a commonly used electronic format within fifteen (15) days from effective termination or expiration.
+Further to this inquiry, where Data Exporter informs Data Importer of its intention to retrieve Personal Data, Processor shall retrieve all Personal Data and make it available to Data Exporter under a commonly used electronic format within fifteen (15) days from effective termination or expiration.

-- Further to such provision, or if Data Exporter has not instructed Data Importer for the retrieval of Personal Data prior to the effective expiration or termination of these Clauses or the Agreement, Data Importer shall delete all Personal Data on its systems (without prejudice to any backup archives) unless otherwise instructed by Data Exporter prior to the effective date of termination.
-Data Importer shall cooperate reasonably and in a timely manner with the efforts by Data Exporter, or any other party acting on Data Exporter's behalf, to provide for an orderly transition of the Processing to Data Exporter or another service provider.
+- Further to such provision, or if Data Exporter has not instructed Data Importer with respect to the retrieval of Personal Data prior to the effective expiration or termination of these Clauses or the Agreement, Data Importer shall delete all Personal Data on its systems (without prejudice to any backup archives) unless otherwise instructed by Data Exporter prior to the effective date of termination.
+Data Importer shall cooperate reasonably and in a timely manner with the efforts of Data Exporter, or any other party acting on Data Exporter's behalf, to provide for an orderly transition of the Processing to Data Exporter or another service provider.
 The costs attached to such request are included in the financial conditions set forth in the Agreement.

-- Notwithstanding the foregoing.
-Data Importer may, upon suspension or termination of the Services under the Agreement, archive the Personal Data for a period of fourteen (14) days.
+- Notwithstanding the foregoing, Data Importer may, upon suspension or termination of the Services under the Agreement, archive the Personal Data for a period of fourteen (14) days.
 In such instance, Data Exporter may retrieve Personal Data upon written request sent to the Data Importer.